yousef287/udacity-landing-page/README.md

 ## About

--   This project is a part of a nanodegree provided by itida, fwd and udacity
+-   This project is a part of a nanodegree provided by Itida, [Udacity](https://www.udacity.com/), [Egypt FWD Intitive](https://www.egfwd.com)

 ### Technologies Used